Calinou/awesome-gamedev/wall-of-shame.md

 Unclear
 =======

-* Cocos2d-X - claims to be free, no clear licensing terms found.
 * Jitter - claims to be free, no clear licensing terms found, built for .NET (which doesn't hold much hope).
 * KivEnt - no clear licensing terms found.